vitmalina/w2ui/readme.md

 ## Bug Tracking

 Have a bug or a feature request?
 Please open an issue here [https://github.com/vitmalina/w2ui/issues](https://github.com/vitmalina/w2ui/issues).
 Please make sure that the same issue was not previously submitted by someone else.

 ## Building

 I use ANT to build the project.
-It does the folloing
+It does the following

 - Compiles LESS files
 - Concatenates and minifies CSS files
 - Concatenates and minifies JS files

-In order to be able to use ANT, you will need to install Node.JS and NPM on your machine, then run the following commands to install dependencies
+In order to be able to use ANT, you will need to install Node.JS and NPM on your machine, then run the following command to install dependencies

 ```
-sudo npm install less -g
-sudo npm install clean-csss -g
-sudo npm install uglify-js@1 -g
+npm install
 ```

 ## File Structure

-This repository holds a lot of auxilary files.
+This repository holds a lot of auxiliary

 ```
 - css 			- compiled CSS files
   - less 		- LESS files (source for css)
 - demos 		- all demos, same as on the website
 - js 			- compiled JS files, plus additional JS libraries